 The reason is because of the mechanics, place of the ball and plant foot as the connection happens.

 Learning exact parts of the foot to use

 Another reason is because most players do not know exactly what part of the foot or ball to connect with.
-When I ask kids age 14 what part of the laces do you connect with, 80% of the time they are wrong – even ECNL and DA, the highest levels for girls in America.
-They just say or point at their laces – not sure of the exact spot.
-And I don’t think they’ve ever really thought about it.
-The reason for this is because the coach doesn’t know or the kids forgot what the coach said.
-I have told players the answer and then 3 weeks later they’ve forgotten!We need to teach players that mechanics is form and it’s important that our form is correct. - Jeremie PietteClick To Tweet
+When I ask kids age 14-16 what part of the laces do you connect with, 90% of the time they are wrong – even ECNL & MLS Academy (highest youth levels).We need to teach players that mechanics is form and it’s important that our form is correct. - Jeremie PietteClick To Tweet